Why You Have Blurry Vision After Waking Up: Causes, Treatments & Relief

 • Vision worsens over time

-• Only one eye is affected consistently
+• Only one eye is affected repeatedly

 When Should You See a Doctor?

-Persistent daily blurriness Possible chronic eye condition
+Persistent blurry vision daily Possible chronic eye disease

 Sudden vision loss Medical emergency